tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 $ react-native run-android
 ```

+this command:

+- builds application
+- doesn't start emulator (it has already been started)
+- installs application

-the first run might take a long time since RN will try to
+the first run might take a while since RN will build the whole Android project.
-download and install all required Android libraries.

 ## tips